-Clean the removable baskets and pans (frying basket, baking tray, etc.) with hot, soapy water.
+Step 1: Clean the removable baskets and pans (frying basket, baking tray, etc.) with hot, soapy water.
 If your basket has stuck or burnt-on food (like batter or potato), you can soak it in hot water and dish soap for about 10 minutes.

-Make sure your air frying basket, pan, and other removable accessories are all completely dry before you attempt to reassemble your air fryer and use it again.
+Step 4: Make sure your air frying basket, pan, and other removable accessories are all completely dry before you attempt to reassemble your air fryer and use it again.

-Using a soft cloth or non-abrasive sponge and hot water, clean the heating element.
+Step 1: Using a soft cloth or nonabrasive sponge and hot water, clean the heating element.
 If there’s any grease present on the heating element, add a small amount of dish soap to the cloth or sponge to help remove the grease.

-Allow the air fryer’s interior to dry completely.
+Step 4: Allow the air fryer’s interior to dry completely.

-- The best air fryers for 2021
+- The 5 best air conditioner brands for 2024